Lovro Gnjidić

-Lovro Gnjidić (born April 18, 2001) is a Croatian professional basketball player currently playing for Dubrava in the Croatian Basketball League.
+Lovro Gnjidić (born April 18, 2001) is a Croatian professional basketball player currently playing for Cibona Zagreb in the Croatian Basketball League.
 Standing at 1.98 m, he plays at the point guard position.

 Professional career

 Gnjidić grew up in the youth system of Cibona, where he also started his professional career.
 In the 2020–21 season, after the first choice point guard Scottie Reynolds was sidelined due to injury, Gnjidić unexpectedly got much more time on court.
 His good plays attracted the attention of the Montenegrin Mornar Bar, which tried to sign him during the Summer of 2021.
 After a lot of rumour and press reports of his transfer, he eventually decided to stay in Cibona.

 In April 2022, Gnjidić declared for the 2022 NBA draft.
 Later, he withdrawn his name from consideration for the 2022 NBA draft.

 In July 2022, after winning the Croatian League and Croatian Cup with Cibona, he signed a two-year contract with the Slovenian Cedevita Olimpija.

 In September 2023, Gnjidić signed for Split.
 After spending only half of the 2023–24 season there, in the last days of 2023, he signed with Mega of the Serbian League and the ABA League.